MOSS TREATMENT INFORMATION

 It is important to realize that this process takes time, as some moss will still be visible when the job is completed.
 We feel this is the best method for treating the moss on your roof.

-We will come back and retreat any moss that reappears within 2 years of the date of your invoice at no charge.
+We will come back and retreat any moss that reappears within 1 year of the date of your invoice at no charge.
+If any green is visible on your roof before a year is up, then it means that we missed something!

 We hope this information helps you make an informed choice when it comes to treating the moss on your roof.